BrynCooke/buildstructor/README.md

 #### Naming

 Use the plural form in your constructor argument and `buildstructor` will automatically try to figure out the singular form for individual entry.
-For isntance:
+For instance:

 `addresses` => `address`